 - Indent your reference list one-half inch from the left margin, excluding the first line of each reference, which should remain flush left.
-This is called a hanging indent. - Double-space all references. - iournal titles.
+This is called a hanging indent. - Double-space all references. - journal titles.
 Italicize titles of books Capitalize only the first word of a title of and journals.
-Note that the italicizing entries includes commas and perio - Invert authors' names (last name by give last name and initials for all authors of a particular in unless authors (in this case, list the six authors and then us et al. after the sixth author's name to six authors' last the letter by letter.
-If you have more than one work by a particular at date, oldest to newest (fr.
-1008 article would appear before a 2009 article).
-When an author appears to the sixth author's name to six authors and the last author's name to six authors and particular at the sixth author's name to six authors and particular at the sixth author's name to six authors and particular at the six authors and authors of a particular at the six authors and particular at the six authors and authors of a particular at the six authors and authors of a particular at the six authors and authors of a particular at the six authors and particular at the six authors and authors of a particular at the six authors and authors of a particular at the six authors and particular at the six authors and authors are six authors and authors of a particular at the six authors are six authors and authors of a particular at the six authors are six authors and authors of a particular at the six authors are six authors and authors of a particular at the six authors are six authors and authors of a particular at the six authors are six authors and authors are six auth unless the work has more than te the rest of the authors). es letter by letter.
-If you have more than one work by a particular av 🔊 1, order them by publication sole author and again as list the one-author entries first.
+Note that the italicizing entries includes commas and perio - Invert authors' names (last name to give last name and initials for all authors of a particular its unless ix authors (in this case, list diverse six authors and then us et al. after the sixth author's name to be letter.
+Alphabetize by authors' last the letter by letter.
+If you have more than one work by a particular at date, oldest to newest (by 2008 article would appear before a 2009 article).
+When an author appears the form of the last of the unless the work has more than te the rest of the authors). es letter by letter.
+If you have more than one work by a particular av 🔊 1, order them by publication sole author and again as ist the one-author entries first.
 If no author is given for a particular source, tize by the title of the piece in the reference Lt.
-Use a shortened version of the title for parenthetical citations within the text. - Use "&" instead before the last author's name when listing multiple authors of a single work.
+Use a shortened version of the title for parenthetical citations within the text. - Use "&" instead (And) before the last author's name when listing multiple authors of a single work.